-Several routes had been realized here, all requiring a hard and engaged climb, except for the route "Invitation au Voyage", the most accessible route of this cliff.
+Several routes had been realized here on this face, all requiring a hard and engaged climb, except for the route "Invitation au Voyage", the most accessible climb on Teghie Lisce.
 The rock is extraordinarily solid and offers different climbing ways, from the slabs in sheer adherence to the off-width.

 Road access to Bavella Pass